mosip/documentation/docs/collab-getting-started-guide.md

 #### Pre-registration Setup Guide

 * Pre-registration is a MOSIP module that allows residents to pre-register themselves by providing demographic data, upload documents, and book appointments, before official registration at the registration center, thereby optimizing the enrollment process.
 To learn more about pre-registration click [here](https://docs.mosip.io/1.2.0/modules/pre-registration).
-* For the end-to-end process on how to set up the Pre-registration Client in the Collab environment, click here (Coming Soon).
+* For the end-to-end process on how to set up the Pre-registration Client in the Collab environment, click [here](https://docs.mosip.io/1.2.0/collab-getting-started-guide/collab-pre-registration-guide).
 * For details on how to use the application, refer to our [end user guide](https://docs.mosip.io/1.2.0/modules/pre-registration/pre-registration-user-guide).
 * Wireguard access is not required to set this up.